Thakor Patel: Zimbabwe

 Upon returning to India and living there with his family, he was approached by a relative who pondered if he would like to help him run a print shop in Zimbabwe.
-He agreed and moved to Harare by himself, initially only planning on staying for a year, maybe even two, but eventually coming to the realization that he quite liked it there.
-This love for Africa may been passed down to him from his father, who used to live there and regularly mentioned how much he cherished it.
+He agreed and moved to Harare by himself in 1980, initially only planning on staying for a year, maybe even two, but eventually coming to the realization that he quite liked it there.
+This love for Africa may have been passed down to him from his father, who used to live there and regularly mentioned how much he cherished it.

 During his time in Harare he began to explore and visit art galleries, such as the notable National Gallery of Zimbabwe, where he met Carol Wales-Smith, who gave him an opportunity to display some of his work.
 Still, there was not much success and it wasn't a popular part of the exhibition, because his work was dark and included skulls.
 This was unpopular as there was a war that took place recently, and people didn't enjoy being reminded after this by looking at his work.
 Thakor defended this by claiming where he grew up, much violence had occurred and people were ruthless, this he had to express and not keep inside him, even though it may be negative.

 Things changed for Patel though, as one day instead of walking down Moffat Road, asking small shops to sell his small drawings for 50 cents, being rejected, and seen as a beggar looking for cheap money, he walked down Manica Road and saw Gallery Delta, where he instantly felt like he belonged there.
-He met Helen Lieros, Babette Fitzgerald, Berry Bickle, Helen and Henry Thompson, and after getting to know the Gallery and the people, he gained the interest to now stay there permanently.
+He met Helen Lieros, Babette Fitzgerald, Berry Bickle, Helen and Henry Thompson, and after getting to know the gallery and the people, he gained the interest to now stay there permanently.

 His inspiration grew in Zimbabwe, the birds, trees, wildlife and the people, the culture.
 It all changed the perspective of Thakor and what he would paint and draw.
 He says he got inspiration from everything, cracks in floor tiles and he would try to implement it in his work somehow.
 Thakor travelled across the world visiting many museums and galleries seeing much work which inspired him to do more paintings.
 He doesn't know if he would have been more successful, living in other countries like America or India, but definitely says his style would be dramatically different; and he was strongly advised to stay in America.

 Thakor enjoyed living in Zimbabwe for 35+ years, exhibiting and enjoying his life there, in Harare.
 His works varied from large oil paintings, to smaller watercolour paintings, and more recently small fine liner drawings, which are still popular with friends he has gained over the years.
 He and his family now currently live in Chicago, where he is still preparing for two exhibitions later this year, which have been postponed.